k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

  ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_05.png)

-You have just set up your Fabric Project, configured its components and defined the interfaces for the Customer 360 View.
-Based onthe business requirements,let’s look at your next steps:
+You have just set up your Fabric project, configured its components and defined the interfaces for the Customer 360 View.
+Based on the business requirements, let’s look at your next steps:

-You need to understand how to model data retrieval,storage and its view options.
+You need to understand how to model data retrieval, storage and its view options.

 What should be considered?

 - Defining the Digital Entity based on data consumption requirements
-- Modeling the Logical Unit based on the defined Digital Entity
+- Modeling the LU based on the defined Digital Entity

-### Logical unit and the digital entityconsiderations
+### LU and Digital Entity Considerations

 [LU Overview](/articles/03_logical_units/01_LU_overview.md)